Music

 Implementation

-At Mount Pleasant, we mainly follow Charanga online schemes of work, and supplement this through explicit teaching of a musical instrument (hand-chimes for Year 2 and Violins for Years 3,4,5).
+At Mount Pleasant, we mainly follow Charanga online schemes of work, and supplement this through explicit teaching of a musical instrument (hand-chimes for Years 2 and 3 and Violins for Years 4,5 and 6.
 The school invests heavily in Music through contracting services of professional musicians from Kirklees Musica Service.

 We have considered Ofsted research (Research review series: music - GOV.UK (www.gov.uk) as well as the Model Music Curriculum (Model Music Curriculum (publishing.service.gov.uk), when planning our Music curriculum.
 Research has identified that music has many benefits, such as concentration, phonemic awareness, literacy, memory and academic achievement.
 Our music curriculum sets out pathways for progression that enable pupils to develop their musical knowledge.
 Progress in music requires pupils to develop musically through, technical (playing an instrument and singing), constructive (how musical components come together), and expressive (aspects of music, quality, meaning and creativity).